-A general note: Scleroderma and other autoimmune diseases are chronic conditions, which means that you and your provider(s) will be in a working relationship for a long time.
+General note: Scleroderma and other autoimmune diseases are chronic conditions, which means that you and your provider(s) will be in a working relationship for a long time.
 Because of this, it is very important that you feel that your provider is taking the time to listen to your questions and concerns and also is willing to hear your own ideas about how you would like to proceed with your health care decisions.
-The fact that you are reading this page (and the much more comprehensive Scleroderma FAQ) means that you have decided that you want to understand your (potential) disease and also to be involved in care decisions.
+The fact that you are reading this document (and the much more comprehensive Scleroderma FAQ) means that you have decided that you want to understand your (potential) disease and also to be involved in care decisions.
 If you feel that your doctor is not willing to listen to you, then you may want to consider switching to a different doctor.

 Things to Bring

-- A list of things to ask about.
-If this is your initial visit to your provider to discuss the Scleroderma symptoms that are concerning you, or if this is the first visit since your provider indicated that you might have Scleroderma (among other possibilities), you will have many questions.
+A list of things to ask about.
+If this is your initial visit to your provider to discuss the scleroderma symptoms that are concerning you, or if this is the first visit since your provider indicated that you might have scleroderma (among other possibilities), you will have many questions.
 In addition to the questions that you already have on your personal list, here are a few additional topics to discuss with your doctor that you might not have thought about:

-As a lot of Scleroderma patients can attest to, the Scleroderma diagnostic journey can be a lengthy one involving many different doctors.
-For example, while most people start with a visit to a primary care provider (Family Medicine doctor, Internist, or Nurse Practitioner), the road to Scleroderma diagnosis frequently involves trips to specialists, for example, neurologists, gastroenterologists, rheumatologists, and others.
-If you are fortunate enough to belong to a large medical clinic or HMO, it is increasingly likely that all of your providers will have easy access to a centralized electronic medical record (EMR) system.
+- Make sure every doctor has access to your medical records and lab test results.
+As a lot of scleroderma patients can attest to, the scleroderma diagnostic journey can be a lengthy one involving many different doctors.
+For example, while most people start with a visit to a primary care provider, the diagnostic process frequently involves trips to specialists, for example, neurologists, gastroenterologists, rheumatologists, and others.
+If you are fortunate enough to treat at a large medical center or belong to an HMO, it is increasingly likely that all of your providers will have easy access to a centralized electronic medical record (EMR) system.
 This means that every provider can see all of your lab test results, X-rays, pulmonary function test results, and summaries of your doctor visits.

 - When you go to a specialist visit, bring all of these medical records with you in case the specialist doesn’t have them immediately available.
 Most of the time you will not need them, but the last thing you want to do is waste your time in a doctor visit because the doctor doesn’t know the results of your recent antibody profile and decides to order unnecessary tests because of this missing information.

-Scleroderma is a rare disease and the odds are good that a fairly young primary care doctor will have never seen a patient with Scleroderma (or if they did, they didn’t realize it).
-Even many rheumatologists will have little or no experience with Scleroderma patients.
-Typically rheumatologists see many patients with Rheumatoid Arthitis, Lupus, and other rheumatic diseases but because of the relative rarity of Scleroderma, most rheumatologists will have little experience in diagnosing and treating this complex family of diseases.
+- How many scleroderma patients has your provider seen?
+Scleroderma is a rare disease, and the odds are good that a fairly young primary care doctor will have never seen a patient with scleroderma (or if they did, they didn’t realize it).
+Even many rheumatologists will have little or no experience with scleroderma patients.
+Typically, rheumatologists see many patients with rheumatoid arthitis, lupus, and other rheumatic diseases but, because of the relative rarity of scleroderma, most rheumatologists will have little experience in diagnosing and treating this complex family of diseases.

-If this journey is truly to be a partnership with your provider(s), then you need to know what is going on, step by step.
+- For every test ordered, including lab tests, find out what the provider is trying to learn.
+If this journey is a partnership with your provider(s), then you need to know what is going on, step by step.

-Sometimes the best way to have this discussion with your doctor is to use the “I don’t really understand the details behind this recommendation from the American College of Rheumatology, but please humor me and go ahead and either order the ANA test done by IFA or alternatively agree to re-run it if it turns out to be negative when run by either of the other two methods.
-If it turns out that my ANA result is negative by both methods, then I will feel reassured that we need to look elsewhere for an explanation of my symptoms instead of an underlying autoimmune problem.”
+- Sometimes the best way to have this discussion with your doctor is to use the “I don’t really understand the details behind this recommendation from the American College of Rheumatology, but please humor me and go ahead and either order the ANA test done by IFA or alternatively agree to re-run it if it turns out to be negative when run by either of the other two methods.
+If it turns out that my ANA result is negative by both methods, then I will feel reassured that we need to look elsewhere for an explanation of my symptoms instead of an underlying autoimmune problem”.